SeisPider/ULVZ-Detector/README.md

 ## ULVZ-Detector

-Computational seismologu class project aiming at developing tools needed in detecting ULVZ from multiple seismic phases
+Computational seismology class project aiming at developing tools needed in detecting ULVZ from multiple seismic phases

 ## Before you begin